 For information about the Center’s application process for the board, click here.

 Board meetings are held the fourth Wednesday of each month from 6 – 8 p.m. and are open to the public.
-The location varies, based on availability of space.
+Meetings are typically held at the Center, but may the location may change based on availability of space.
 Call the Center at (916) 442-0185 for location details.

 Prior to joining CCSA, Carlos was the Deputy Political Director for the Gay & Lesbian Victory Fund where he oversaw the organization’s western political operation and coordinated candidate and incumbent relations in 13 states.
 And in 2010, he shepherded San Diego’s citizen-led redistricting effort as Vice-Chair of the City’s Redistricting Commission.